Login / Register | search:

 Second, establish what frameworks and libraries your application will depend on, and which versions you will use.
 For example, if you’re developing in PHP, you’re probably going to want to use a template system of some sort to separate your application logic from your display code.
 But there are plenty of choices… you can use Smarty, any of the PEAR varieties, or YATS, or PHPTAL.
 So what’s it gonna be?

 Stick to whatever you decide, unless it starts causing you really major headaches.
 In a past life, I was writing code for a message board/forum application, and it dealt a lot with time and dates.
 As I was testing my code, I kept seeing posts showing up at the wrong time.
 After much hair-pulling, I found out there was a bug in that version of the Perl interpreter that caused the system to incorrectly calculate GMT time from the system clock.
 It wasn't there in the last version of Perl, and had been fixed in the next point release.
 Upgrading to the new version of Perl might have been an obvious choice, but instead I worked around the bug with a helper function.
 Why?
-Because an upgrade would have potenitally caused innumberable hassles for both myself and other developers, and the helper only took 20 min to write and test.
+Because an upgrade would have potentially caused innumerable hassles for both myself and other developers, and the helper only took 20 min to write and test.

 Once you get your language platform choices made, you’ll want to setup your build environment, but that’s the subject of another article.